vijaya-01/Vijaya-Documents/Image insert instructions and Image insertion.md

 # Image insert instructions and Image insertion

+We have to use the generic template for image insert instructions here is the genetic template https://onedrive.live.com/edit.aspx?cid=1d5fee4885b5afbd&page=view&resid=1D5FEE4885B5AFBD!989&parId=1D5FEE4885B5AFBD!756&app=PowerPoint - Connect your OneDrive account
 Image Insert Instructions:

-To insert images into the animation PowerPoint, follow these steps:
+### To insert images into the animation PowerPoint, follow these steps:

 1. Download the required files:
     -   Image insert instructions tracker sheet.